Step 9 - Apply for a visa

 If you are a Deakin International Representative, please contact your International Marketing Manager or see the Agent's Portal for more information.
 Please contact Deakin International for additional enquiries.

-What you need to do if you change your visa status.
+What you need to do if you need renew your visa.

 How to apply for a new CoE, CoE application form, Frequently asked questions about CoEs.